History of River Valley:

 Beginning in the fall of 2014, the church leadership began a program to reemphasize fellowship and discipleship called Discipleship is Growing (DIG).
 Worship times were adjusted to 9 am and 10:30 am to allow for better fellowship opportunities between service times while Sunday School/Discipleship classes ran concurrently during both worship services.

-The beginning of 2016 was marked by the resignation of Pastor Zimbelman on January 24, 2016.
-On February 19, 2016, Pastor Dave Zimmermann was called and accepted the position as the fifth Senior Pastor of River Valley Alliance Church.
+The beginning of 2016 was marked by the resignation of Rev. Zimbelman on January 24, 2016.
+On February 19, 2016, Rev. David Zimmermann was called and accepted the position as the fifth Senior Pastor of River Valley Alliance Church.

 Following God’s leading, River Valley hired Robin Walker as part-time Director of Children’s Ministry.
-While Pastor Atkins took on the new role of Pastor of Discipleship Ministries, River Valley employed Pastor Michael Golemi as Youth Pastor Intern.
+While Rev. Atkins took on the new role of Pastor of Discipleship Ministries, River Valley employed Michael Golemi as Youth Pastor Intern.

 River Valley changed service times to 8:00 and 10:45, with Discipleship hour being at 9:30.
 A new vision statement was introduced to the congregation: “Followers of Jesus: Transformed.
 Empowered”.

 At the Annual Meeting in January of 2017, a new Constitution and Bylaws were approved by the membership.
 Michael Golemi was hired permanently as Pastor of Student Ministries in March.
 With continued strong attendance, on October 8, River Valley moved to three Sunday Services at 8:00, 9:30, and 11:00, with Sunday School during the 9:30 and 11:00 services.
 Extensive remodeling was done to the kitchen.